SpaceWorksCo/guides/Interact-With-Spacecoin.md

     `cd spacecoin/src`

-Here you will find `spacecoin-cli`, which you can use to enter commands.
+3. Enter a command with `spacecoin-cli`:

-To get info about Spacecoin:
+- To get info about Spacecoin:

     `./spacecoin-cli getinfo`

-To get a Spacecoin address:
+- To get a Spacecoin address:

     `./spacecoin-cli getnewaddress`

-To get a Spacecoin private address:
+- To get a Spacecoin private address:

     `./spacecoin-cli z_getnewaddress`

-To enable staking:
+- To enable staking:

     `./spacecoin-cli setgenerate true 0`

 To see all of the commands available use `./spacecoin-cli help` or visit the [Spacecoin RPC Docs](https://spacecoin-rpc.spaceworks.co).